Robotic Surgery & Navigation

 Immediate Postoperative documentation & archiving for clear record keeping achieved manually and automatically to any location.

 For further information on the Curve Navigation by Brain Lab please visit: www.brainlab.com

-Robotic SurgeryAt Knox Private Hospital we strive to ensure that we are at the forefront of advances in medical technology.
-We are proud to offer our patients access to the new da Vinci® Si™ Surgical System.
+We are proud to offer our patient’s access to the da Vinci® Si™ Surgical System.

-The surgical system offering the most advanced robotic technology allowing surgeons to operate with enhanced vision, precision, dexterity and control.
-The multi-million dollar system provides patients with minimally invasive alternatives that reduce the costs and complications associated with open procedures.
-The latest system delivers more precise movements through its intuitive motion and ergonomic design, and a highly magnified view, virtually extending surgeons' eyes and hands.
+The surgical system offers robotic technology allowing surgeons to operate with enhanced vision, precision, dexterity and control.
+The system delivers more precise movements through its intuitive motion and ergonomic design, and a highly magnified view, virtually extending surgeons' eyes and hands.

 Robot-assisted surgery mimics the surgeon's hands with robotic arms performing scaled-down, tiny movements within the body.
 The surgeon remains 100 per cent in control of the operation but the robot provides optimised 3D vision, magnification and motion tremor control, allowing the surgeon to operate high-tech instrumentation with greater dexterity and precision.

 The da Vinici Surgical System expands doctors' human capabilities by enabling minimally invasive and more efficient access through the abdomen and chest.
-The latest model has expanded features and the new immersive 3D-HD vision system provides surgeons a highly magnified view, virtually extending their eyes and hands into the patient.
+The features include immersive 3D-HD vision system provides surgeons a highly magnified view, virtually extending their eyes and hands into the patient.

 For further information on the da Vinci Si Surgical System please visit: www.davincisurgery.com